spinnytea/polycubes/README.md

 ## `minor`

-### **#1:** `simple_layers.generateNext`
+### **#1:** `simple_layers.generateNextSimple`

 Original implementation, possibly the "example" implementation.
 This is was meant to be so simple you could prove it by inspection.

 ### **#2:** `simple_layers.generateNextGroupBySize`

 I'm not 100% sure this counts as a different way of solving, but it is a completely different impl.
 Instead of putting everything in one giant list, normalize the arrays and group them by size.
-No there's a bunch of small lists, but otherwise its the same thing. as `generateNext`.
+No there's a bunch of small lists, but otherwise its the same thing. as `generateNextSimple`.

 # References
 - [Polycube - Wikipedia](https://en.wikipedia.org/wiki/Polycube)